 Global anxiety about the outbreak of the coronavirus has led to the spread of much misinformation and scapegoating.
-In schools and communities in the U.S., we have seen incidents of bias, harassment, bullying, isolation, exclusion and xenophobia against Chinese people and those who are perceived as being Chinese.
+In schools and communities in the U.S., we have seen incidents of bias, harassment, bullying, isolation, exclusion and racism against the Asian community and those who are perceived as being Chinese or Asian.

 What is the new coronavirus?